 3.1.
 Only Use Content You’re Allowed To Use

 You represent that you own all rights to your User Content or otherwise have (and will continue to have) all rights and permissions to legally use, share, display, transfer and license your User Content via the Services.
 If we use your User Content in the ways contemplated in this Agreement, you represent that such use will not infringe or violate the rights of any third party, including without limitation any copyrights, trademarks, privacy rights, publicity rights, contract rights or any other intellectual property or proprietary rights.
 Content on the Services may be protected by others’ intellectual property or other rights, so please don’t copy, upload, download or share content unless you have the right to do so.

 You’re responsible for your conduct and User Content, and you must comply with our Acceptable Conduct Policy.
-We may review your conduct and User Content for compliance with these Terms and our Acceptable Conduct Policy.
-With that said, we have no obligation to do so.
-We’re not responsible for User Content.
+The Company may review your conduct and User Content for compliance with these Terms and its Acceptable Conduct Policy.
+With that said, The Company has no obligation to do so.
+The Company is not responsible for User Content.

 3.3.
 Follow The Law